 In the fall of 1978 Valley Christian School was incorporated within the ministry of Valley Fourth Memorial Church.
 In the ensuing years, through prayer and perseverance, the school expanded to support PreK-12 grade programs utilizing a traditional curricular approach.

-September 1992 Valley Christian School began its Home School satellite program to assist parents who choose to home school their children.
+In September 1992 Valley Christian School began its Home School satellite program to assist parents who choose to homeschool their children.
 The program offered an initial home visit followed by monthly conferences with a certified teacher, help with curriculum decisions, workshops and annual testing.
 One day per week elementary enrichment classes as well as core junior and senior high classes have been added since.

 In 2003 VCS went through a re-accreditation process using the ACSI “By School Progress” model.
 In 2010 VCS achieved its third accreditation through ACSI using the “REACH” model for continuous school improvement.
 In 2016, accreditation was renewed with both ACSI and AdvancEd.

 Over the past 40 plus years the distinguishing traits of Valley Christian School include a committed and focused school board, a dedicated administrative team with high standards and strong convictions, a professional staff, supportive and loyal parents, and an enthusiastic student body.
-The school has sought to provide Bible centered instruction, family-like atmosphere, well maintained facilities, challenging curriculum, outreach service projects, a broad spectrum of extracurricular activities and athletic opportunities, and tutorial assistance through its Directed Studies Department.
+The school has sought to provide Bible-centered instruction, family-like atmosphere, well-maintained facilities, a challenging curriculum, outreach service projects, a broad spectrum of extracurricular activities and athletic opportunities, and tutorial assistance through its Directed Studies Department.